SansGuidon/bookmarks/README.md

 * [JSONLint](https://jsonlint.com/) - JSON validator
 * [The Password Meter](http://www.passwordmeter.com/) - assess the strength of password strings.
 * [Passweird](https://www.passweird.com/) - Passwords too Gross to Steal
 * [Gnoosic](http://www.gnoosic.com) - Based on your choices, Gnod predicts you might like the music of
+* [De-google-ify Internet](https://degooglisons-internet.org/en/alternatives/) - List of alternative services to de-google-ify Internet and many other such services.

 # Gaming :video_game:
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos